profound-labs/memory-master-mind/README.md

-# MMM - Memory Master Machine
+# MMM - Memory Master Mind

 Memory training in the terminal